jcassee/django-clicky/README.rst

 Copyright (C) 2011 Joost Cassee <joost@cassee.net>.
 This software is licensed under the MIT License (see LICENSE.txt).

-Thanks go to Clicy for their support, and to GitHub for hosting the project.
+Thanks go to Clicky for their support, and to GitHub for hosting the project.

 .. _Clicky: http://getclicky.com/